-Mobile location, the ability to track a target to his precise geophysical coordinates, is one of the most powerful and widely used tools of law enforcement and national security.
+Mobile location, the ability to track a target to his precise geophysical coordinates using a Harris StingRay or other IMSI catcher is one of the most widely used surveillance apps.
 An analyst, after all, can follow SIGINT/COMINT all day long – apprehending the bad guy is what counts.

 Rising above the debate, and serving clients that range from local police departments to the NSA, Department of Homeland Security, and federal, state and local police departments, one company stands out: the Harris Corporation.

-Based in Melbourne, FL and ranked as the 11th largest government contractor for products that serve a range of needs — including electronic surveillance — $5B per year Harris is among the undisputed leaders in technologies and appliances that can take agents straight to the target.
+Based in Melbourne, FL and ranked as the 11th largest government contractor for products that serve a range of needs — including electronic surveillance — US $5B per year Harris is the undisputed leader in technologies and appliances that can take agents straight to the target.

 Hard to believe they started out more than a century ago in, of all things, the printing business.
 Founders Alfred and Charles Harris in 1895 patented an automated sheet feeder for the printing press that was such a vast improvement over processes then in use that they were forced, as the company history puts it, “to understate its capabilities in order to get potential customers to believe them.”